gen2brain/folio/README.md

 ### Correctness

-The object layer is checked against MuPDF, poppler and qpdf; the interpreter against `mutool trace`, call for call; the font engine against `mutool draw -F svg`, glyph for glyph;
-text extraction against `mutool draw -F txt`, line for line.
-The 2D engine is byte-exact against AGG and the JPEG 2000 decoder against OpenJPEG.
-Rendered PDF pages are scored against MuPDF, poppler, cairo and Ghostscript, drawings against librsvg, resvg and a browser, and books, help files and office documents against MuPDF's own extraction.
+Objects, device calls, glyphs, text and rendered pixels are each compared against the established implementations: MuPDF, poppler, qpdf, AGG, OpenJPEG, cairo, Ghostscript, librsvg, resvg and a browser.

 ### License